Skip to content

 By Conor MartinThu, 18 September 2025

-The race for the Clerys Cup heats up yet another notch this weekend as the Go-Ahead Ireland Senior 1 Football Championship Quarter-Finals take place.
+The race for the Clerys Cup heats up yet another notch this weekend as the Go-Ahead Ireland Senior 1 Football Quarter-Finals take place.

 Quarter-Finals

 Clontarf edged into the quarters despite losing their first two games.
-They finished level on two points with St Judes, beating them by four points to advance on the head-to-head rule, but they have to be at their very best and take their chances if they’re to pull off a massive shock and advance.
+They finished level on two points with St Judes, beating them by four points to advance on the head-to-head rule, but they will have to be at their very best and take their chances if they’re to pull off a shock and advance.

 Ballyboden St Endas and Castleknock play in Sunday’s first quarter-final at 2pm, with a place in the last four up for grabs.

-Castleknock earned the right to play this Sunday's quarter-final with two wins and a draw.
 They won their first game of the 2025 championship against Whitehall Colmcille before losing to group winners Ballymun Kickhams.
 They then sealed their runners-up spot in the group with a good win over Templeogue Synge Street.
-They have a tough test ahead of them but will definitely give Boden a run for their money.
+Castleknock have a tough test ahead of them but will definitely give Boden a run for their money.

 Ballymun Kickhams and Na Fianna bring down the curtain on the first round of knockout action at 4pm on Sunday at Dublin HQ.